kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   `spec.scheduling` has no effect and the user's `PodGroup` is authoritative.
 This avoids a split-brain where the controller would fight the object's owner.
 - Pods are created with the user-provided `schedulingGroup` as-is.

-A pre-created `Workload` (with `spec.controllerRef` pointing at the Job but no controller `ownerReference`) is not a supported input.
-The discovery ignores it and the controller compiles its own `Workload` from `spec.scheduling`.

 ### Naming Conventions